neelriyer/neelriyer.github.io/_posts/2020-07-19-Detectron2-Web-App.md

 ---
 layout: post
-title:  Instance Segmentation Web App- Part 1
+title:  Instance Segmentation Web App
 ---

 Building a Web App for Instance Segmentation using in Docker, Flask and Detectron2